syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmMenu.md

 ### fields.text `String`
 {:#members:fields-text}

-Specifies the field’s text the menu item.
+Specifies the text to display on the menu item.

 #### Default Value: